geekylink/geekylink/README.md

 ### Hi there 👋

-Currently writing code for the 21st century, basically from just outside an Amish community, because I live a weird life.
-I have a decent internet setup though.
-Most of my work is private, but I have uploaded some of my old projects including games and my really old game hacking website from 2008 (You will find most of the code from Gekinzuku here: https://github.com/gekinzuku).
+I have uploaded some of my old projects including games and my really old game hacking website from 2008 (You will find most of the code from Gekinzuku here: https://github.com/gekinzuku).

 Hope you enjoy.